 Fees for tournaments are often justified, and they are cut down as low as possible.
 However, it is something that no one would ever think of if this was a team sport.
 At the junior level, playing weekly tournaments can prove to be pretty costly for parents, without factoring in all the money spent on lessons, court time, and more to get to a certain level.

 Tennis players continue to pay to enter tournaments because they face all against the best competition.
 Not only is there an opportunity to play different players, but there are always bragging rights on the line as well.

 For junior players, getting tournament play is going to help them progress as a player overall.
 It is important to be put in tough situations to understand how to handle pressure later on.

 For adults, a lot of tennis players are still looking for that level of competition that can keep them motivated.
-Entering a tournament, especially if it is broken up into skill level, is a great way to get a competitive match.
+Entering a tournament, especially if it is broken up into skill levels, is a great way to get a competitive match.

 Will Tournaments Continue To Cost Money To Enter?

 There does not seem to be any sign of entry fees going away anytime soon.
 It just makes sense to offset the cost in many different ways, with this being a small amount of money that can be used to cover expenses.